ryosuke-oshida/emOjis/README.md

 2) Can I use this for free?
  - You can use emOjis, free of charge.
- - You are welcome to edit the non-editorial asset in any way you deem necessary.

 3) Can I modify emOjis?
  - Yes.
 You are welcome to edit the non-editorial asset in any way you deem necessary.